MrAlders0n/MeshCore-Ottawa/docs/meshcore/packet-capture-standalone-repeater-listener.md

 12. Wait for flashing to complete.

 ## Configure Device Identity
-1. Visit [[MeshCore/Repeaters & Coverage|Ottawa Repeater ID List]] and choose an unused 2-digit ID.
+1. Visit [Ottawa Repeater ID List](meshcore/repeaters-and-coverage.md) and choose an unused 2-digit ID.

 2. Open [mc-keygen](https://gessaman.com/mc-keygen/) and enter that ID into the **Repeater ID** field, then click **Generate Key**.